Joshfairhead/Obsidian/Omnicient/Monad Saplings/Logic.md

 - The middle term is always the term which is NOT in the conclusion
 - The minor term is the subject of the conclusion

+There are seperate names for the two premises:
+- The major term is called the **Major premise**
+	- That which contains the major term
+- The minor term is called the **Minor premise**
+	- That which contains the minor term

+Its generally m